 In recent Base “roadshow” visits, Delta has shown fleet growth plans with a mainline fleet of 956 total aircraft, including 164 widebody aircraft by summer of 2024.
 That represents 10 additional widebody aircraft above 2019 levels.
 Should Delta take all projected aircraft and grow the fleet, the ratio of widebodies to narrowbody aircraft would increase to 17%.

-Read more about Delta’s stakes in Foreign Airline Partners…
+Read more about Delta’s stakes in Delta’s Foreign Carrier Partners…